sakisandrac/sakisandrac/README.md

 ## About me:
 - Currently a student at Turing School of Software Engineering
 - BA from the University of Colorado at Boulder
+- Background:
-- Background in small business management as a co-owner in the restaurant industry
+  - Small business management as a co-owner of a restaurant
-  - As well as brand marketing and content creation
+  - Brand marketing and content creation